It would be worthwhile to take a closer look at Valens Semiconductor Ltd. (VLN)

 Are institutional investors increasing their holdings in VLN shares?

-At the end of the first quarter, Oppenheimer & Co., Inc. increased its VLN holdings by 18.50% and now holds 0.18 million VLN shares valued at $0.9 million with the added 27846.0 shares during the period.
+At the end of the first quarter, G2 Investment Partners Management increased its VLN holdings by 6.72% and now holds 0.32 million VLN shares valued at $1.64 million with the added 20332.0 shares during the period.
 VLN shares are owned by institutional investors to the tune of 46.40% at present.

 Leave a Reply